proplot-dev/proplot/docs/why.rst

 commands, the assumed coordinate system is *map projection* coordinates rather than longitude-latitude coordinates.
-This choice is confusing for many users, since the vast majority of geophysical data are stored in longitude-latitude or "Plate Carrée" coordinates.
+This choice is confusing for many users, since the vast majority of geophysical data are stored in longitude-latitude (i.e., "Plate Carrée") coordinates.

 .. rubric:: Solution